slarmoo/.github/profile/webServices/login/login.md

 1. Create a directory called `authTest` that we will work in.
 1. Save the above content to a file named `main.js`.
 This is our starting web service.
-1. Run `npm init -y` to initial the project to work with node.js.
+1. Run `npm init -y` to initialize the project to work with node.js.
 1. Run `npm install express cookie-parser mongodb uuid bcrypt` to install all of the packages we are going to use.
 1. Run `node main.js` or press `F5` in VS Code to start up the web service.
-1. You can now open a console window and use curl to try out one of the endpoints.
+1. You can now open a console window and use `curl` to try out one of the endpoints.

    ```sh
    ➜  curl -X POST localhost:8080/auth/create